jackass-theology/jackasstheology/wp-content/themes/magazine-7/readme.txt

 Magazine 7 includes support for Infinite Scroll in Jetpack.

 == Changelog ==
+= 1.1.7 - April 20 2019 =
+* New - Toggle Featured Image in Single Post has been faciliated

 = 1.1.6 - Dec 10 2018 =
 * bbPress search functionality updated
 * Caption display functionality for single post's featured image has been added